 Morningstar shows the bond Duration (in balanced funds at Portfolio tab, Bond sub-tab, if any).
 The meaning of a Duration of say 3 means the expected bond value will decrease 3% with each 1% interest rate increase, and vice versa, existing bond values also increase when interest rates fall.
 But either way, when and if held and redeemed at maturity they do still pay face value.
 Short term bonds will have lower duration with lower risk from interest rates, but they pay even less.
 Speaking of all bonds, including commercial, municipal or treasury (but excepting federal Savings Bonds, which are not sold at auction, and can be cashed in, but cannot be resold to a third party).
 Bonds have a face value and pay a fixed interest rate, of dollars based on their face value.
 However, when bought new at treasury action, or any bonds resold later in the market may pay a different price than face value, but they still redeem face value at maturity.
 Bond resell value varies with current interest rates and with Duration, and then the actual purchase price computes the new effective interest rate (when redeemed at face value).
 If interest rates increase, existing bonds earning lower effective interest can only sell at a lower price to attract any interest in them (and also vice versa, price goes higher when interest rates decrease).
 This fact is Extremely Important, especially with interest rates currently increasing from a rock bottom low.
 The bond value decreases and also inflation exceeds the bond interest.

 Bond resale value becomes volatile when interest rates change.
-I say "resale" because if held, bonds are still eventually redeemed at full face value.
+I say "resale" because if held until redeemed at maturity, bonds are still redeemed at full face value (if directly purchased and in your own control).
 So short term bonds, and bonds nearing maturity date, will have low durations.
-Long term bonds will have higher duration (more volatile).
+Long term bonds will have higher duration (more volatile due to interest rates).
 Morningstar.com shows the Duration of bond funds (on the Portfolio tab, computed each quarter, I think).

 When inflation increases interest rates of new bonds, it lowers old bond resell values.
 That's because no one would pay full price for old 1% bonds if they can buy new 2% bonds at same face value price.
 So then buying two existing 1% bonds at half price is required to match earnings of one new 2% bond.
 So existing old bond resale value can drop to half each time interest rate doubles (because then it takes two old bonds to pay what one new bond pays).
 And also vice versa, lower interest rates will increase the value of existing bonds that still pay more.
 (But see Duration too).

-Some bonds are "callable" (most municipal bonds and some corporate bonds), with a callable date when the issuer can redeem the bond early (at full face value but which terminates dividend income), perhaps planning to issue new bonds paying lower interest rate (if rates are falling).
+Some bonds are "callable" (most municipal bonds and some corporate bonds), with a callable date when the issuer can redeem the bond early (at full face value but which terminates dividend income).
+If current rates have increased, the bonds are worth more than face value, and you might consider selling them yourself before the recall date at face value.
+Or if current interest is lower, the fund issuing new bonds paying lower interest rate would be their plus.

 Note that Junk bonds exist too (politely called high-yield bonds), from companies with lower credit rating, paying more dividend to attract buyers, but with higher possible risk of default failure (meaning 100% loss of your investment).
 For bond funds, Morningstar.com Portfolio tab shows bond ratings too.
 AAA is most secure rating, including government bonds.
 Bonds rated down to A are considered investment grade.
 Generally bonds rated B or less are considered speculative and non-investment grade (speculative meaning offering greater dividends if paid, but with greater risk they could fail and default and stop, and not redeem at all).
 See bond credit rating.

-The significant fact to know is that Interest rates dropped in 2019 and 2020 (to near zero), increasing existing bond resell values, so bond funds showed good results then.
-Results may look real good, but it is important to realize why you see that value increase in the history, because the interest rate situation has changed.
-Since then, existing bonds lost resell value when interest rates on new bonds increased, and then bond return went negative.
-With interest rates near zero, there is only one direction they can move.
-The U.S. Fed has announced several interest rate increases are expected in 2022 due to inflation.
+The significant fact to know is that Interest rates dropped in 2019 and 2020 (to near zero), significantly increasing existing bond resell values, so bond funds showed good results then.
+The results may look real good, but it is important to realize why you see that value increase in the history, because the interest rate situation has changed.
+Since then.
+Existing bonds lose resell value when interest rates on new bonds increase, and then bond return went negative.
+When interest rates are near zero, there is only one direction they can move.
+The U.S. Fed has done several interest rate increases in 2022 due to inflation, and more are expected.

 Repeating the important stuff: Bonds do still pay full face value when redeemed at maturity (or when recalled earlier).
 And until then, they continue paying face value interest rate.
 So if you buy bonds directly yourself, Not in a fund, but in your name as owner, and hold them until redeemed at maturity, the return will be as expected.
 That's the good news.

 However bond funds currently own existing bonds, which will have dropping value as the U.S. Federal Bank interest rate increases (which the Fed is currently doing in a big way, due to record high inflation).
 The bond funds must buy and sell bonds continually, as investors buy and sell shares.
+Bond funds value their bonds at the current sale price.
 And bond resell value varies daily with current interest rates.
 Bond funds recompute bond values with every days interest rate change.
 However, bond value does not vary much when close to maturity, so a complication is that bond value sensitivity to interest rates depends on how close it is to maturity, in the special calculation called Duration.

-If considering stock dividends for income, see Stock Dividends are valuable, but withdrawing them is just a withdrawal, and Not new income.
-There are about 65 stocks referred to as Aristocrat Stocks, which to be included, companies must be in the S&P 500 (largest US companies), and must have increased their dividend every year for 25 years, a point of pride indicating a stable business.
+We already covered above that Stock Dividends are valuable, but are NOT new income, so withdrawing them is just a withdrawal (and a limit on future gain).
+There are about 65 stocks referred to as Aristocrat Stocks, which to be included in their list, the companies must be in the S&P 500 (largest US companies), and must have increased their dividend every year for 25 years, a point of pride indicating a stable business.
 See that Aristocrat Stocks list.
-The annual increases can be small, and a good half of them still pay less than 2.5% dividends, and a few of those pay less than 1%.
-A favorite of Warren Buffet at Berkshire Hathaway is Coca Cola (KO) paying 3% plus decent earnings.
+Their annual increases can be small, and about half of them still pay less than 2.5% dividends, and some of those pay less than 1%.
+A favorite of Warren Buffet at Berkshire Hathaway is Coca Cola (KO) paying about 3% plus decent earnings.
 Whereas most of the best growth stocks pay no dividends, and also can have prices varying widely.

-Inflation has historically averaged about 3%, and after being 1.2% in 2020, now inflation in 2022 is currently at 7.7%, which is a 40 year high, so the times have become very different.
-But the S&P 500 Total Returns (includes dividends) has averaged 11.77% gain for the last 50 years (including the 13 negative years).
+Inflation has historically averaged about 3%, and after being 1.2% in 2020, now inflation in 2022 is high but down some, but is still currently at 6.5% (December 2022) which is still a 40 year high, so the times have become very different.
+But the S&P 500 Total Returns (includes dividends) has averaged 11.77% gain for the last 50 years (including the 13 negative years during that period).

-So if interest rate (of bonds in balanced funds) is near zero today, what about a "4% rule" for 100% in a S&P 500 Index fund?
+So instead of 60/40 balanced funds, what about a "4% rule" for a 100% S&P 500 Index fund?
 The S&P 500 calculator and Survival Test on the first page is about that.

 My emphatic opinion is that all withdrawals ought to be planned to occur after retirement, not before.
 Repeated withdrawals drastically limit long term performance.
 The big issue is that retirement generally means having no job or salary, requiring living off of savings for maybe 30 years, perhaps even with major health care expenses, which will require some planning.
 The time to realize this is when young with still many years of great opportunity.

 Compounding is the largest gain effect of long term market investments.
-One year has earnings, which (if positive) then that greater working total increases the greater total amount producing earnings the next year, and continuing so on growing every year.
-But market gain is variably different every year, so here's a math example with six years of example Total Return statistics.
+One year has earnings, which (if positive) then that greater working total increases the greater total amount producing earnings the next year, continually repeating every year.
+But market gain is variably different every year, making it hard to judge actual performance numbers, but there is a mathematical way.
+Here's a math example with six years of example Total Return statistics.
 For it to be Total Return, don't forget to add any reinvested dividends and readjust cost basis.

 The same percentage numbers are computed regardless of any initial value, $10 or $10,000,000.
-But calculations with rounded significant digit precision might be slightly affected.
 These are just made-up example gain numbers, accurate math but NOT representative of any actual real result.

 |Example of the Manual Calculation Method of Annualized Return|